kubasulk/installad/README.md

 One and more clean install windows server 2k16/2k19/2k22 with default password "Pa$$w0rd"
 <BR>
 <BR>
 Create folder of name "script" on C:\.
-Psse script into folder then:
+Pase script into folder then:
 <BR>
 On dc-1 run in powershell  first-step.ps1
 <BR>